microsoft/dstoolkit-km-solution-accelerator/docs/deployment/README.md

 # Operations

-This **init_env.ps1** script is initializing your solution environment by loading a **core** powershell module, sources the configuration and parameters.
+This **init_env.ps1** script is initializing your solution environment by loading a **core** powershell module & sourcing its configuration and parameters.

 Once loaded, you can operate the solution through pre-defined powershell cmdlets.